 Sabrina, 1954, directed by Billy Wilder.

 This was the first of his films that I ever saw.
-I not only fell in love with the film, but it made me an instant fan of William Holden.
+I not only fell in love with the film but it also made me an instant fan of William Holden.
 I didn’t find myself thinking I had to see more of his work before deciding if I liked him or not.
 I liked him right away and was determined to check out more of his films to see what else he did.

 Audrey Hepburn plays Sabrina Fairchild, the daughter of the chauffer to the wealthy Larrabee family.
 Sabrina finds herself falling in love with the Larrabee brothers; the elder, serious, businessman, Lionel(Humphrey Bogart)and the handsome, fun loving, playboy youngest brother, David( Holden).